 Previously, I wrote about accountability.
-Since this was a collab post with Konstantin Pilz for the Effective Altruism Forum, we wanted to make the article as informative as possible.
+Since this was a collab post with my accountability buddy. we wanted to make the article as informative as possible.

 We cut out some reflections on accountability relationships that weren't relevant.
 Thus, I want to summarize those views in greater detail here.
 Still, this is a pretty short post.